aaravchowbey/aaravWebsite/visible-venus/src/content/blog/aarav-first-post.md

 - Optimized for content heavy sites
     - Astro renders pages as static HTML by default, and only "hydrates" interactive components when needed

 Overall, I think that using Astro will allow me to showcase what I'm doing in a manner that's simple to create and beautiful to view.
-I would highly recommend Astro to anyone who is new to web development, and wants more than a basic site.
+I would highly recommend Astro to anyone who is new to web development and wants more than a basic site.
 I'll be making future posts about how I choose to host the site, any future thoughts on using Astro, and of course any other projects I am working on.